tortue-de-codage/tortue-codage/README.md

 - *currently living in Wrocław, Poland 🏡*

-- *have 3+ years of experience in industrial robots programming 🦾 and teaching them how to construct Mercedes cars 🚗 and to produce toothpaste 🦷😁*
+- *3+ years of experience in industrial robots programming 🦾 and teaching them how to construct Mercedes cars 🚗 and to produce toothpaste 🦷😁*

 ### You